 Paul Bondsfield - Paul has travelled widely and lived in several countries including Denmark, New Zealand, Jersey and South Africa.
 He self-published his first novel, Acacia, in 2014 and is currently working on his second book – The Oak.
 (Getting your Book Published seminar only)

 Graeme Green - Graeme Green has spent 10 years working as a journalist, editor, travel writer and photographer for UK and international publications, including Wanderlust, The Sunday Times, National Geographic, The Guardian, The Independent On Sunday, Adventure Cyclist, Wild Travel, New Internationalist and South China Morning Post.
 He’s also the editor of online magazine Curious Animal.
 (Making Money from Your Travels seminar only)

 So if you want to get the low-down from some of the best people in the business, come and join us!
 We anticipate the places to fill quickly, so make sure you book your place early to avoid disappointment.

 Please note, it is advised you arrive fifteen minutes before your scheduled start time to ensure a prompt start.

 Seminar tickets are £40 when booked in advance.
 This also includes your Adventure Travel Show entry for that day plus a £10 Wanderlust voucher.
-Advance tickets go off sale at 1pm Friday 16th January.
+Tickets will be on sale soon.